The spectra of finite 3-transposition groups: Diagram minimum eigenvalues

-Here we list those groups whose diagrams have minimal eigenvalue greater than or equal to $-64$.
-Note that we list the actual groups, not just their diagrams (although we continue not to distinguish between groups of the same central type unless necessary).
-Therefore, unlike Theorem \ref{thm-cuha}, the exotic cases \name{PR13-19} from \cite{CuHa95} do appear.
+Here we list those groups whose diagrams have minimum eigenvalue greater than or equal to $-64$.
+As $3^b+1$ is never a multiple of $8$, cases (a) and (b) only overlap at $\rho=-4=-2^2=-3^1-1$.
+This case is discussed in Section \ref{subsec-r2}.

+We list the actual groups---as detailed in Section 2 of \cite{CuHa95}---not just their diagrams (although we continue not to distinguish between groups of the same central type unless necessary).
+Therefore, unlike Theorem \ref{thm-cuha}, the exotic cases \name{PR13-19} from \cite{CuHa95} appear separately from other cases.
 These all involve nonsplitting of certain extensions, and their diagrams are the same as those of groups from earlier in the list all of whose extensions split.
-For instance, the split extension $4^7 \splt \su{7}$ of \name{PR6}\ and the nonsplit extension $4^7 \nsplt \su{7}$ of \name{PR18}\ have same diagram, and so they share the minimal eigenvalue $-64$.
-Similarly for $\rho=-28$ the groups $(3^5)^2\splt\omgp{5}{-}$ of \name{PR5} and $(3^5\nsplt 3^5)\splt\omgp{5}{-}$ of \name{PR13} have the same diagram but differ in that each is the split extension of a subgroup $3^{10}$ by $\omgp{5}{-}$, but the first $3^{10}$ is a $\omgp{5}{-}$-module direct sum of two copies of the natural module $3^5$ while the second is a nonsplit $\omgp{5}{-}$-module extension $3^5\nsplt 3^5$.
+For instance, the split extension $4^7 \splt \su{7}$ of \name{PR6}\ and the nonsplit extension $4^7 \nsplt \su{7}$ of \name{PR18}\ have same diagram, and so they share the minimum eigenvalue $-64$.
+Similarly for $\rho=-28$ the groups $(3^5)^2\splt\omgp{5}{-}$ of \name{PR5} and $(3^5\odot 3^5)\splt\omgp{5}{-}$ of \name{PR13} have the same diagram but differ in that each is the split extension of a subgroup $3^{10}$ by $\omgp{5}{-}$, but the first $3^{10}$ is, as $\omgp{5}{-}$-module, the direct sum $(3^5)^2=3^5\oplus 3^5$ of two copies of the natural module $3^5$ while the second is a nonsplit $\omgp{5}{-}$-module extension $3^5\odot 3^5$.
+(Here we use notation where a split module extension with submodule $A$ and quotient $B$ is denoted $A \oplus B$ while a nonsplit module extension is $A\odot B$.

+The four classes with symmetric quotient mentioned in parts (b) and (c) of the theorem are those of PR2(a), PR2(b), PR2(c), and PR2(d).
+For the classes PR2(a), PR2(c), and PR2(d) the parameters $a$ or $b$ and $m$ determine the group $G$ uniquely up to central type.
+That is false for PR2(b) with central type $3^\comd{h}\splt\Sym{m}$ whenever $h \ge 3$.
+In that case, the type of $G$ is that of some $\operatorname{Wr}(B,m)$---the subgroup of the wreathed product of $B$ by $\Sym{m}$ generated by its transpositions \cite[p.\,162]{CuHa95}.
+Here $B$ can be any group of exponent $3$.
+For $|B|=3^b$ the group $\operatorname{Wr}(B,m)$ is a $3$-transpostion group of central type $3^\comd{b}\splt\Sym{m}$ having minimum eigenvalue $-3^b-1$.
+As $b$ increases, the number of choices for $B$ increases dramatically.
+The smallest nontrivial case is $b=3$ where the only two choices for $B$ are the elementary abelian group $3^3$ and the extraspecial group $3^{1+2}$.
+This leads to two different groups with minimum eigenvalue $-28$, as seen in Section \ref{ss-28} below.

 \mbox{}